-55 vulnerable local children - 60% girls - enjoyed free breakfast and free equipment benefiting from our second, month-long free summer school - an increase of xx over the previous year.
+55 vulnerable local children - 60% girls - enjoyed free breakfast and free equipment benefiting from our second, month-long free summer school - an increase of xx - .

-The summer school provides breakfast and teaches younger kids struggling with their alphabet, numbers, shapes and colours and past national primary school exam papers for older students.
+The summer school provided breakfast and taught younger kids struggling with their alphabet, numbers, shapes and colours and for students moving up to class 6, past national primary school exam papers to help prepare for this crucial challenge next year.

-49 graduates received diplomas and school bags packed full of essential kit for the new academic year, proudly presented by York Headwoman, M'Memunatu Banta.
+49 graduates received diplomas and school bags packed full of essential kit for the new academic year, presented by York Chief, Maraiam x.